It’s getting to be that time of year again: tax time. But what happens if you don’t have all your tax information ready to go by April?

 If you can’t get your W-2 by mail or electronically, contact your employer’s HR or accounting department.

 If you still aren’t able to resolve the problem, you can turn to the IRS.
 Call 800-829-1040, the IRS’ toll-free service, with the following information:

-• Your name, contact information and Social Security number
+• Your name, contact information, and taxpayer identification number

 • Your employer’s name and contact information

 • An estimate of how much you earned and how much was withheld from your income in federal taxes; pay stubs might help with this part